enniovilla/project-1-ci/README.md

 ### Future Features

-One feature I would like to have in the future is a carousel with images of course posters instead of having them static and I also would like to have a pop-up image with upcoming courses.
+- I would like to have a carousel with images of current courses posters instead of having them static
+- I would like to have a pop up window with upcoming courses' images when the visitor accesses the website.

 [Back to top](<#content>)